CSUA/csua-backend/README.md

   	- `tests.py` has unit tests to test the apps functionality
   	- `urls.py` says what URLs route to which views
   	- `views.py` has functions that serve a "view" (webpage)
-- `deploy/`
-  - `deploy.yml` is an ansible configuration for deploying the website
 - `fixtures/` contains database fixtures to record and bootstrap content and various database data
 - `media_root/` is where user-uploaded files are served from
 - `requirements/`